ujr/dockers/althttpd/README.md

 ## Using the container

-A *Makefile* comes with the container that helps with invoking the container.
-You want to adjust the path to your websites, which defaults to the *./www* folder.

-Invoke `make setup` to create a default web site and a self-signed server certificate, invoke `make run` to start the HTTPS server (hit Ctrl-C to stop), and `make shell` to drop into an interactive shell.
+Invoke the `setup` command to create a default web site and a self-signed certificate (only those items that do not yet exist).
+Invoke the `run` command to start the HTTPS server (this always does an implied `setup`);
+hit Ctrl-C to stop the server.
+Invoke `shell` to drop into an interactive shell.

+Use the *althttpd.sh* script or the provided *Makefile* to invoke these commands.
+Alternatively, use docker-compose (a sample docker compose file comes with this project).

+In each case check and adjust the path to your websites, which defaults to the *./www* folder.
+You may also want to adjust the TCP port, which defaults to 443.

 The https server runs as the user who owns the mapped *www* directory.
 To change that, create the file